SimoneMariaRomeo/leadership-factory-v2/docs/implementation-steps.md

 Step 6 — Full working /my-profile + /journeys listing

 Goal: Give the user somewhere meaningful to land and see their journeys.
+- Tour flag: store on User (e.g. `profileTour`, default true, set to false after tour); this schema change is now allowed for Step 6.

 Step 7 — Journey overview + steps + mark_step_completed